Dr Caitlin Vandertop (Caitlin.Vandertop@warwick.ac.uk)

 Unit I What is Literature?
 (Paulo de Medeiros)

-Primary Text: Jorge Louis Borges, “The Library of Babel”
+Primary Text: Jorge Luis Borges, “The Library of Babel”

 Walter Benjamin, “Unpacking My Library: A Talk about Book Collecting”, in Illuminations, translated by Harry Zorn (Pimlico, 1999) pp.61-69